-We had one problem: Angie and I had already booked $857 worth of non-refundable plane tickets from Expedia for an itinerary of Istanbul to Cairo (Egypt Air), Cairo to Istanbul (Egypt Air), and Istanbul to Bucharest (Tarom).
+We had one problem: Angie and I had already booked $857 worth of non-refundable plane ticket from Expedia for an itinerary of Istanbul to Cairo (Egypt Air), Cairo to Istanbul (Egypt Air), and Istanbul to Bucharest (Tarom).

 Not resigning ourselves to lose that money, our quest to cancel our Expedia itinerary and get a refund began.

-If you find yourself in a similar scenario, you may need to try one of the following methods to get a refund for your non-refundable ticket.
+If you find yourself in a similar scenario, you may need to try one of the following methods to get a refund for your non-refundable plane ticket.